AionNext/BizCod/Programming Guide/Logic.md

 Logical condition is a logical expression that evaluautes to either `true` or `false`.
 BizCod

+# Repetition instruction

+Repetition is a special kind of conditional instruction.
+The purpose of repetition is to execute a block of code as long as the condition remains satisfied (or met, or true).

 # Procedures

 A procedure is a collection of instructions that are grouped into a coherent unit.
 This group of instructions (procedure) can be called and run.
 Usually, the procedure defines: